wulms/niktools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of niktools is to …
+The goal of niktools is to provide for myself some often used functions.

 ## Installation